Direct Support Professional of the Month

 We are excited to feature one exceptional Direct Support Professional each month.
 Direct Support Professionals fill an essential, challenging role as the front lines of support.
 We want to take the time to showcase and appreciate some amazing DSPs in our nine counties.

 March 2020 - Beaver County

-Annette Yankello of BCRC, Inc. (Beaver County Rehabilitation Center) has been selected as March’s Direct Support Professional of the month.
+Annette Yankello of BCRC, Inc. (Beaver County Rehabilitation Center) has been selected for Direct Support Professional of the Month.

 Annette Yankello has worked at BCRC Inc. for 5 years (over two periods of employment).
 The following was shared with us about her excellent service by her supervisors, which made it easy to select her as our nominated DSP for the month of March.

 Annette is in a dual position: one as a Direct Support Professional and the other as the Activities Coordinator for community based programs.
 In her role as a DSP, Annette exemplifies kindness, compassion, and dedication to the people she serves.
 She identifies quality opportunities to each and every one and considers it a privilege to have the chance to provide service.
 As our Activities Coordinator, Annette reaches out far and wide to establish a network of supports that are willing to provide people with educational, fun, and worthwhile activities that help each person grow in the areas that are identified in each person’s ISP.